 There are different kinds of methods of treatment in voice therapy.
-We focus on goals in partnership with the patient and their family to ensure the individual and family have a voice in the care received to maximize outcomes.
+We focus on goals in partnership with the patient and their family to ensure the individual and family have a input in the care received to maximize outcomes.

 The professional in charge of each individual’s voice therapy program is known as a Speech-Language Pathologist (SLP).
 The SLP will work with each individual to design a program that meets the unique needs of that person.
 Meaningful activities will be developed to make therapy interesting and effective in meeting goals.